Sam: "It was his turn." - Sam

 - Beware the Silly Ones - Vile. genre-blind buffoon he may be, but he's a very tough final boss.

-- Brick Joke: Subverted - Zack's refusal to play the Jackomo card game is itself a Running Gag, but when Zack & Lin-Ku reach Vile & promise to defeat him, Vile asks if they have several powerful weapons & pieces of armour.
-Zack then asks how they could get that stuff, and Vile responds with "By winning the Jackomo card game tournament!"
+- Brick Joke: Subverted - Zack's refusal to participate in the the Jackomo card game Side Quest is itself a Running Gag, but when Zack & Lin-Ku reach Vile & promise to defeat him, Vile asks if they have several powerful weapons & pieces of armour.
+Zack then asks how they could get that stuff, and Vile responds with "You have to do very well...in the Jackamo card tournament."

 - Captain Ersatz - Essentially every character.
 Carries over into Adventures.
 See Shout-Out.

 - Character Level - Zack seems to be leveling up quite quickly in the beginning of the film.
 (He's a level 4 Swordsman!)
 In one of the later web-toons, his bedroom has a certificate mounted on the wall, congratulating him for making it to level 99.

 - Chekhov's Gun - The Virtual Visor.

 - Creator Cameo - Ed Glaser plays "Justin Bailey", Vile's employee, as well as the voice of the lair's self-destruct mechanism.
 Writer Kevin Folliard, in addition to voicing Lin-Ku, also has a brief appearance as "Jungle Jerry".